 Bernard Sliger Begins Presidency

-February 1977Bernard Sliger, a highly regarded economist, begins serving as president of Florida State University in 1977.
+February 1977Bernard Sliger, a highly regarded economist, begins serving as president of Florida State University in 1977, as enrollment surpasses 20,000.
 Sliger provides forward-thinking leadership during a long period of unprecedented growth for the university.

 -